 The only downside of banana bread is that you’ll have to wait awhile for it to bake – 50 minutes to 1 hour – sigh.
 Mine took exactly one hour.
 If you notice the top getting too brown as it’s baking, you can tent a piece of aluminum foil to cover the top for the last 10-15 minutes.
 Your kitchen will smell absolutely DIVINE as you’re waiting.
 Seriously delicious.

-This banana bread is a definite classic – big banana taste, super moist, not the least bit tough.
+This easy banana bread recipeis a definite classic – big banana taste, super moist, not the least bit tough.
 I love it for breakfast, mid day snack or dessert!

 - 1/4 teaspoon nutmeg

 - 1/3 cup unsalted butter , melted